openyurtio/openyurt/README.md

 compatibility issues.

-You can setup the OpenYurt cluster [manually](docs/tutorial/manually-setup.md), but we recommend to start OpenYurt by using the `yurtctl` command line tool.
+You can setup the OpenYurt cluster [manually](docs/tutorial/manually-setup.md), but we recommend to start OpenYurt by using the `yurtctl` CLI tool.
 To quickly build and install `yurtctl`, assuming the build system has golang 1.13+ and bash installed, you can simply do the following:

 ```bash